ML4SE2022/group3/README.md

 Additionally, the `rosettacode` parser has the `rm_drafts` option, which, if set to value `y` (as by default), will not save [draft tasks](https://rosettacode.org/wiki/Category:Draft_Programming_Tasks).
 Any other value will retain drafts.

-Under the aforementioned `data` directory, is a corresponding output for each of the scrapers (`rosettacode` was ran with drafts retained, default values were used for all other parameters).
+Under the aforementioned `data` directory, is a corresponding output for each of the scrapers (`rosettacode` was run with drafts retained, default values were used for all other parameters).
 Data under `codingbat` and `andrewshitov` was collected manually.

 ### Data Generation

 Synthetic data can be generated with the help of the `code_generator.py` script in the `data_gathering` directory.
-As it uses the [OpenAI API](https://openai.com/api/), the `OPENAI_API_KEY` environment variable must exist and be valid for succesful execution.
+As it uses the [OpenAI API](https://openai.com/api/), the `OPENAI_API_KEY` environment variable must exist and be valid for successful execution.

-**Please keep in mind that usage of the OpenAI API generally incurrs a cost that will be billed to the account/organization tied to the supplied key**.
+**Please keep in mind that usage of the OpenAI API generally incurs a cost that will be billed to the account/organization tied to the supplied key**.

 Running `python code_generator.py -h` gives an overview of all available configuration options alongside their default values.